Teisi/caddy-server-windows/README.md

 Currently only tested on windows 10!

 ## Installation
-Download caddy and drop it in a location of your choice.
-Then load this repository into the same folder, the folder should look like this:
+Download [caddy server](https://caddyserver.com/download) and drop it in a location of your choice. \
+Then load the files of this repository into the same folder, the folder should then look like this:

-LocationOfYourChoice/caddy.exe
+- LocationOfYourChoice/caddy.exe \
-LocationOfYourChoice/Caddyfile
+- LocationOfYourChoice/Caddyfile \
-LocationOfYourChoice/server-manager/
+- LocationOfYourChoice/server-manager/ \
-LocationOfYourChoice/start.gui.bat
+- LocationOfYourChoice/start.gui.bat \
-etc.
+- etc.

 ## Usage
 1. Configure the "Caddyfile" to your needs